Skip to content

 Essential Properties

 Essential Property override values on precomp layers are parsed as regular properties under the "Essential Properties" group.
-However, the UUID linkage between overrides and their source controller definitions (LIST:OvG2) is not resolved.
-The following attributes are not parsed:
+The UUID linkage between overrides and their source controller definitions is now partially exposed:

 • Property.essentialPropertySource